rkgofiitk/academic-issues.github.io/Topics/ethics_in_eductation.md

 abilities, it is largely ineffective.
 The students who could not get decent grades decidedly give poor grades to teachers.
 Knowing a class's background, cultural, and demographic composition is important to get a good evaluation.
 The educators have responsibilities like political leaders trying their luck to win an election.
 Many good educators often flounder in the quest to get good student evaluations.

 Recently, I watched a movie titled <i>12th Fail</i>.
-It narrates a person's struggle from Chambal (a geographical region called Bundelkhand in UP).
+It narrates a person's struggle from Chambal (a geographical region called Bundelkhand in UP and bordering MP).
 There is a clip where teachers are dictating answers to the examinees in the board exam.
 It reminded me of my own experience as a JEE representative.
 One of the college teachers (an invigilator for the exam) at the center was curious enough to ask me if I came from another planet where cheating in exams never happens.
 I have to admit that our job was to minimize the incidences of cheating.
 The anecdote says that the lack of ethics and morality has no age boundary.